zol22/Rename/README.md

 # Rename
-Two arguments are passed to this program:
+Two arguments are passed to this program : BASENAME($1) and FILE_EXTENSION($2).
-A file in the current directory is renamed with BASENAME and FILE_EXTENSION which are passed as arguments in the program.
+All the files in the current directory is renamed with BASENAME and FILE_EXTENSION.